OsmanKocak-exe/DesktopTranslator-V-1.0/README.md

 # DesktopTranslator-V-1.0
-## Image to Text &amp; Text to Targeted Language: Simple translator for Desktop
+## Image to Text &amp; Text to Targeted Language: Simple translator for Windows
 ### Using Python 3.10 openCV-OCR libraries